 For Individual Attraction selection, Disney has said that guests will be able to “schedule a time to arrive at up to two highly demanded attractions each day.”
-Our understanding is that this means you can only purchase an Individual Attraction Selection for a particular ride ONCE for any given day (i.e. you can’t buy 2 Individual Attraction Selections both for Rise of the Resistance on the same day).
-That’s our understanding of the situation, but we will update this if Disney clarifies the situation.
+This means you can only purchase an Individual Attraction Selection for a particular ride ONCE for any given day (i.e. you can’t buy 2 Individual Attraction Selections both for Rise of the Resistance on the same day).

 What’s the deal with PhotoPass?
 And what about the Augmented Reality offering?

 Disney Genie+ ($15 at Disney World, $20 at Disneyland) includes special additional features.
 At Disney World, it includes Augmented Reality frames to use for your photos.
 Below is a look at what one of these Augmented Reality features looks like.

 At Disneyland, it includes unlimited PhotoPass downloads for the day of your visit.

 Is there a discount for Disney Vacation Club Members?

 So far, Disney has not announced any discounts for Disney Vacation Club Members.